Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Introduction

-Given that actigraphs generate large amounts of spatial-temporal data, it is natural choose from the rich classes of such models \citep{cressie2011statistics, gelfand2010handbook}.
-However, actigraph data present some notable challenges \citep{kestens2017}: they exhibit dependence along trajectories and must be accounted while predicting PA along arbitrary (unobserved) trajectories.
-We argue against a customary spatiotemporal process over $\mathbb{R}^2$ and disentangle spatial effects from dependence along trajectories.
+Actigraphs generate data evolving over space and time, which suggests rich classes of space-time models for analysis \citep{gelfand2010handbook, cressie2015statistics}.
+In particular, actigraph analysis presents some notable challenges \citep{kestens2017}: the data sets are large, or even massive, as they are recorded at very high frequencies; they exhibit dependence along trajectories which should be accounted for both explanation and prediction \citep{ray2018physical, bai2018two}.
+We argue against a customary spatial-temporal process over $\mathbb{R}^2\times \mathbb{R}^{+}$ and propose disentangling spatial effects from temporal dependence along trajectories.
 The balance of the paper is organized as follows.
-Section~\ref{secData} introduces the PASTA-LA data set with insights into accelerometry data.
+Section~\ref{secData} introduces the PASTA-LA data-set with insights into accelerometry data.
 The model for the temporal correlation is introduced in Section~\ref{secMod}, while spatial effects are discussed in Section~\ref{sec:modSpatEff}.
 An extensive simulation study validating our model is proposed in Section~\ref{secExp}.
-Data analysis, including model assessment and comparisons, are presented in Section~\ref{sec:App}.
+Data analysis, model assessment and comparisons are presented in Section~\ref{sec:App}.
 Finally, we conclude with a discussion in Section~\ref{secDisc}.